 If you only plan on visiting Sinai (although why would you?)
 Then 15 day Sinai only visa’s are available for North American, UK, European and Australian citizens, no doubt to cater to the Sharm package tour crowd.

-When travelling throughout Egypt it is wise to keep your passport on you at all times, as this will not only be required to check into hotels, but you also may be asked to produce it at security checkpoints.
+When travelling throughout Egypt it is wise to keep your passport on you at all times, more so if you are heading off the beaten track or driving, as this will not only be required to check into hotels but you also may be asked to produce it at security checkpoints.

 It is always recommended that you are up to date with any routine vaccinations before you visit any country and Egypt is no exception.
 In addition Typhoid and Hepatitis A vaccinations are also recommended.